amoto360/reload/README.md

 # reload
-the is a come back to github
+the is a come back to github ladies